CristianBuca/The-Aunans/README.md

 </details>

 The History section provides information about the guild's past.
 On small screens the information is restricted to the community's inception.
 On larger screens additional details related to each expansion become available to the user.
-Members and visitors are able to see that the guild has a long history in the game and it persevered trough multiple expansions which is a crucial selling point for those that seek stability in an everchanging envirnment.
+Members and visitors are able to see that the guild has a long history in the game and it persevered trough multiple expansions which is a crucial selling point for those that seek stability in an ever changing environment.

 *User stories solved by this feature:*